Tyrrrz/Tyrrrz.me/data/blog/pure-impure-segregation-principle/index.md

 [ SolarTimesController ]
 ```

-This is a very typical scenario for "classically" designed object-oriented software.
+This is a very typical scenario for traditionally designed object-oriented software.
 You'll probably find it extremely familiar if you have experience working on code that follows the [n-tier architecture](https://en.wikipedia.org/wiki/Multitier_architecture) or any other similar pattern.

 If we consider this relationship from a standpoint of purity, we'll also notice that the entire call chain is impure.
 And while for `LocationProvider` it makes sense because it performs non-deterministic I/O, the `SolarCalculator` is impure only due to its dependency on the former.